Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks

 \subsection{Resilience-enhancement Strategies for Failed Restoration Stages}

 Although bus 12 is attacked, MG 1 is still energized in the initial stage.
 In this phase, constraint (\ref{eq: BS initial active power}) only limits the upper power output bound for GFM IBRs, allowing sufficient flexibility to handle load deviations.
 MG 4 follows a similar pattern, where two attacked buses are restored at stage 1.
-Table \ref{tab:gfm_generation_load} presents the statistics of GFM generation and load values.
+Table \ref{tab:gfm_generation_load} presents the GFM generation and load values.
 As shown, even if the load deviation for MG 4 is 21 kW, it can still be balanced.
 To maintain such flexibility in practice, different generation weights can be assigned to IBRs across restoration stages.
 By assigning higher weights to GFLs in early stages, they can contribute more power so that GFMs retain great adaptability for handling uncertainties in later stages.

 On the contrary, MG 4 restoration fails at Stage 2 when bus 97 is energized.
 At this time, constraints (\ref{eq: BS ramping limit}) and (\ref{eq: frequency limit}) limit the ramping speed of the GFM IBRs.
-As we can see from Table \ref{tab:gfm_generation_load}, load deviation from 2822 kW to 2844 kW exceeds GFM capabilities.
+Table \ref{tab:gfm_generation_load} shows that the load deviation from 2822 kW to 2844 kW exceeds GFM capabilities.
 Similarly, for MG 2 and 3 at stage 3, available GFM generation remains insufficient to handle the load changes in actual conditions.
 As load demand surpasses generation capacity, restoration failures occur.
-These results further demonstrate that restoration failures arise not only from the scale of load deviation but also from whether the system has sufficient balancing capacities.
-Besides, the restoration timing of attacked buses can also critically affect restoration outcomes.
-To solve this, we can incorporate adversarial perturbations into restoration planning by formulating it as a Chance Constrained Programming problem.
-This can address cyber-induced uncertainties and enhance restoration robustness and resilience.
+These results show that restoration failures depend on both load-deviation scale and available balancing capacity.
+The restoration timing of attacked buses can also critically affect outcomes, suggesting that adversarial perturbations should be incorporated into chance-constrained restoration planning to address cyber-induced uncertainty.
 In conclusion, our results highlight the vulnerability of restoration planning to forecasting attacks, especially in low-inertia systems with IBRs.
 Maintaining dynamic reserves and applying robust planning strategies are necessary to ensure secure and resilient restoration under cyber attacks.